thycotic/privman-docs/how-to/infrastructure/ha_clustering.md

    C:\Windows\Microsoft.NET\Framework64\v4.0.30319\aspnet_regiis.exe -pe "connectionStrings" -app "/Tms"
    ```

 Privilege Manager has now successfully been clustered.
 A load balancer, GTM, VIP, etc. can be used to manage the traffic.
 The settings to configure this will be handled on the side of this infrastructure piece and is beyond the scope of this document.
-Contact Thycotic’s Professional Services team if additional consultation is required.
+Contact Thycotic's Professional Services team if additional consultation is required.

 Thycotic requires that **sticky sessions** are enabled on the load balancer to prevent a user from bouncing between servers on each request of a single session.